Sod installation bare spots

 Frequently Asked Questions

-It typically takes 2-4 weeks for new sod to become fully rooted and established, during which time it requires regular watering and maintenance.
+It typically takes 2-4 weeks for new sod to become fully rooted and established in your lawn.

 Connect with certified professionals in your area